Rash001/EmailSpam/README.md

-# NLP Project - EmailSpam
+# Detection of SPAM in Email